Body-snatching fungi

 By: Néstor Paladines

-When you think of fungi, perhaps what springs to mind is the image of little mushrooms: simple and innocent as lambs.
+Insects and fungi share a fascinating yet less-known relationship, especially when you think of fungi.
+Perhaps what springs to mind is the image of little mushrooms: simple and innocent as lambs.
 Maybe they’re the kind found in overgrown pastures or in the kitchen as an excellent addition to a pasta sauce.
-Very few people know of the existence of organisms with of one of the most extraordinary life cycles in nature: parasite fungi of insects or entomopathogenics. (see “Everything ir connected” Cordycesp).
+Very few people know of the existence of organisms with one of the most extraordinary life cycles in nature: parasite fungi of insects, or entomopathogenics. (see “Everything ir connected” Cordycesp).

 It is estimated that there are 1.5 million species of fungi, but of this huge number, “only” 110,000 species have been described, which represents a little more than 7% of the total of the species in the world.
 Of this 7%, 700 species are recognised as pathogenic of arthropods, and of these, the majority (400 species) are found in the tropics.
 Within the pathogenic fungi there are some types that stand out due to their life cycle, which belong to the following groups: Cordyceps, Ophiocordyceps, Metacordyceps and Elaphocordyceps.